Hunting Trophy Whitetails in the Mid-West

 - Being a Trophy Hunter vs. a Deer Hunter

 If you have never hunted the mid-west it is very easy to have high expectations because of all the hunting shows that are filmed here.
 But sometimes weather and deer movement prevent that from happening.
-One week everyone in camp will see shooters, the next week its possible no one will see shooters.
+One week everyone in camp will see shooters, the next week it’s possible no one will see shooter bucks.
 No one can control this, but what you can control is the overall experience regardless if the deer are moving.
 Have a positive attitude and have fun!
-A fun camp is a large part of the over-all experience.
+A fun camp is a large part of the over-all experience of trophy whitetail hunting.

 - Seeing Bucks-You are not going to see shooter bucks every time you sit in a stand.
 One, 30 second opportunity on a 5 day hunt, is a successful hunt.
 This opportunity may come the last 30 seconds of your hunt.
 There will be days, possibly multiple days that you will not see a shooter buck.